akruszewski/gibl/manuscript/chapter3.md

 ## 3.5. `blockchain.rkt`

+We will now implement the final component - blockchain.
 We'll need to `require` a bunch of stuff:

 ```racket
 (require "block.rkt")